harness/developer-hub/docs/platform/get-started/subscriptions.md

 ### Who is a developer?

 Every user who contributes to software development / deployment / maintenance / optimization and more, is considered a developer on the Harness Platform for the purpose of the Developer 360 subscription model.
-These users use Harness to create code repositories, build software, test & secure software, deploy software, deploy software, run chaos experiments, manage SLOs, manage feature flags and more.
+These users use Harness to create code repositories, build software, test & secure software, deploy software, run chaos experiments, manage SLOs, manage feature flags and more.
 Note that the definition of a developer (and the consumption entitlements if any) remain the same for all plans, namely Free, Startup and Enterprise.

 ### Modules with direct developer tracking

-Following Harness modules are directly involved in a developer’s day-to-day workflow, and hence consume a developer license for every developer involved.
+The following Harness modules are directly involved in a developer’s day-to-day workflow, and hence consume a developer license for every developer involved.

 - Code Repository (CR)
 - Continuous Integration (CI)